 ARIA may also disclose personal information if required or permitted by law to do so (e.g. under the APPs in the Privacy Act).

 The following sections describe some of the organisations, or types of organisations, to which ARIA usually discloses personal information.
 Wherever personal information is disclosed outside of ARIA, ARIA will take reasonable steps to ensure that the recipient:

-4.1 Disclosures to PPCA
+4.1 Disclosures to PPCA and other collecting societies

 PPCA is closely affiliated with ARIA.
 PPCA is a copyright collecting society established by Australian record companies to issue licences for the broadcasting, public performance and communication of sound recordings and music videos.
 PPCA is bound by the Code of Conduct for Copyright Collecting Societies.